“The First Lady of Waikiki” is an elegant Victorian landmark on Waikiki Beach.

 There are tons of gay beaches, surf clubs and gay sporting events year-round that make it easy for LGBTQ travelers to plan a trip to Oahu.
 With tons of gay-friendly hot sports in and around Honolulu and, in particular, the downtown Waikiki area, you will always be able to find a local place where you feel more than welcome.

-Between the Waikiki beaches, the Bishop Museum, the USS Memorial Arizona and rainforest hikes, you can find something for both the adventurous and laid-back gay traveler on Oahu.
+Between the Waikiki beaches, the USS Memorial Arizona and rainforest hikes, you can find something for both the adventurous and laid-back gay traveler on Oahu.
 The best places to dine are downtown Honolulu, where you will find authentic Hawaiian foods and luaus.
 There are gay & lesbian bars in Honolulu where you can enjoy a drink and meet the locals.

 In the recent years, Honolulu’s gay scene has transformed into a burgeoning and vibrant movement with a host of events taking place almost every night of the week.
 From pool parties in Waikiki to LGBT mixers in Chinatown, Honolulu’s gay scene is dynamic and lively and beckons to be widely recognized.